-From the information available the inspector was satisfied that families and friends will be encouraged to get involved in the lives of the residents.
+From the information available the inspector was satisfied that families and friends will be encouraged to be involved in the lives of the residents.

-The person in charge outlined how staff will facilitate residents to maintain contact with their families.
-This included access to phone facilities, transport home if needed and family invitations to events in the centre.
-The team leader also discussed how families will be supported to take short holiday beaks with the resident if that is their wish.
+The regional manager outlined how staff will facilitate residents to maintain contact with their families.
+This included access to phone facilities and family invitations to events in the centre.
+Transport home will be provided if needed although it is anticipated that residents may prefer to use public transport.

-Regular frequent contact will also be maintained between the staff and the relatives if residents want this.
+Regular frequent contact will also be maintained between the staff and the relatives if that is what residents want.